New Production by the Opéra de Lausanne

 Video Lorenzo Bruno and Igor Renzetti

 Karolina Luisoni studied fashion design at the University of Art and Design in Krakow.
 She continued her training in costume and textile design at the University of Huddersfield, England.
-Her graduation project in 2013 earned her a special award from actor Sir Patrick Steward, as well as an award from the Northern Society of Costumes and Textiles.
-She is the winner of the international competition organized in 2015 by Luc Besson, for the costumes of his film Valerian and the City of a Thousand Planets.
-In 2019, her costume “Mephistopheles” was exhibited at the Moscow State Historical Museum as part of the exhibition “Innovative Costume of the 21st Century: Next Generation”.
+Her graduation project in 2013 won her a special award from actor Sir Patrick Steward, as well as a prize from the Northern Society of Costumes and Textiles.
+In 2015, she won the international competition organized by Luc Besson, for the costumes in his film Valérian et la Cité des mille planètes.
+In 2019, her “Mephistopheles” costume was exhibited at the Moscow State Historical Museum as part of the “Innovative Costume of the 21st Century: Next Generation” exhibition.